High-speed LaserDisc RF sampler

 Domesday Duplicator (DdD)

-Please see the Project Wiki for details of the project and for access to the project documentation.
+Please see the Project Documentation for details of the project and for access to the project documentation.

-The Domesday Duplicator is a LaserDisc capture focused, USB 3.0 based DAQ capable of 40 million samples per second acquisition of analogue RF data at 10-bits resolution, the data being in generic PCM style stream format is ready for FLAC compression or direct use with a wide range of decoders.
+The Domesday Duplicator is a LaserDisc capture focused, USB 3.0 based DAQ capable of 40 million samples per second acquisition of analogue RF data at 10-bits resolution.

 Capture is via a easy to use GUI capture application.